linux-ram/mini-projects-MATLAB/README.md

 # mini-projects-MATLAB

-Fun Mini Porjects in MATLAB
+Code in `Modeling-Pendulum-Motion` folder outputs a phase plane plot of velocity and position of a pendulum.<br><br>

-Code in `Modeling-Pendulum-Motion` folder outputs a phase plane plot of velocity and position of a pendulum
+Code in `Audio-Tools` folder lets one to play with speech data.